felangel/bloc/docs/coreconcepts.md

 }
 ```

-The above example, would output:
+The above example would output:

 ```sh
 Change { currentState: 0, nextState: 1 }